Last updated 08/01/2020 at 13:10

 The people you share a flat or student halls with are now your new household.
 If you moved out from your family home, or used to live with different housemates, they now count as a separate household and you can now only meet them outdoors or in a hospitality venue (with a max of six people).

 If you decide you would like to move out of student halls or accommodation earlier than originally agreed, you can do so - but it must be for a reason related to coronavirus (COVID-19).
-You’ll need to tell your landlord in writing and state the date that you want it to end.
+You’ll need to tell your landlord in writing and state the date that you want it to end, this date should be after your notice period.
 You need to give:

 - seven days’ notice if you entered into the tenancy agreement and lived in the property at any time before 27 May 2020, or